Our Eighth Featured Libation of the World Comes from Lovely Portugal

 White and Rose Port

-White Port is made of white grapes.
+White Port uses white grapes.
 It is mainly used as a cocktail ingredient but makes a good aperitif too.
 Rosé Port is a derivative of Ruby Port.
 The wine has undergone a short maceration time, like a rosé wine, to create a distinctive pink color.

 Vintage Port